kubedb/cli/docs/concepts/catalog/memcached.md

 ### spec.version

-`spec.version` is a required field that specifies the original version of Memcached database that has been used to build the docker image specified in `spec.db.image` field.
+`spec.version` is a required field that specifies the original version of Memcached server that has been used to build the docker image specified in `spec.db.image` field.

 ### spec.deprecated